oracle-livelabs/pts/upgrade-to-23ai/lab3-replay-upgrade/replay-upgrade.md

     Version 23.5.0.24.06
     ```

 3. After connecting as sysdba to the target database, we can plug in the PDB.
 As part of the plug-in process, we can also move (or copy) the data files if needed.
-In our example, we want the database files to move from the old 18c datafiles location to the new 19c datafile location:
+In our example, we want the database files to move from the old 19c datafiles location to the new 23ai datafile location:

-    ```
+    ```text
     SQL> <copy>create pluggable database RRR01 using '/u01/RRR01.xml'
          move
          file_name_convert = ('/RRR/','/DB23AI/');</copy>